palakbehl/face_recognition_attendance_system/README.md

-# Simple Face Recognition Attendance
+# Face Recognition Attendance System

 A minimal, accurate face recognition attendance system in a single file.